-The Lulea Archipelago is an exciting, emerging northern lights destination in northern Sweden.
-This break includes snowmobiling, husky sledding and northern lights chase.
+This Aurora Break in the Lulea Archipelago is an exciting, emerging Northern Lights destination in northern Sweden.
+This break includes snowmobiling, husky sledding and Northern Lights hunting in the evening.

 Aurora Break in Lulea Archipelago